jbowdre/phpIPAM-for-vRA8/README.md

 Details on how I built this (as well as notes on how I configured phpIPAM to work correctly with this plugin) can be found here: https://virtuallypotato.com/integrating-phpipam-with-vrealize-automation-8

+> [!IMPORTANT]
+> This project is no longer being maintained.
+I'm sure it's quite out of date at this point.
+Feel free to fork it and use it as a starting point for your own work, but I don't have a vRA/Aria environment or the time/energy to update it anymore.

 ## Prerequisites

 - phpIPAM 1.5 must be installed, configured, and available over HTTPS